techBeck03/Scratch/README.md

 ## Feedback via Pigeon

-The message format defined is called a **pigeon**.
+Messages are sent from the container to the ecohub portal simply by printing to `stdout`. ecohub ignores any output sent to the screen other than **pigeon** messages.
+A **pigeon** is just a JSON structure that mimics an HTTP response sent to `stdout`.
 It provides a status code (integer), a message (string), and a dictionary/hash of data (if needed).
 Most pigeons only require a status code and message.

 ```json
 {